What Does Hydrated Lime Mean?

 Maximum Yield Explains Hydrated Lime

 Hydrated lime has also been shown to improve soil life and fertility.
-While this product is suitable for various types of garden soils, gardeners recommend against using it alongside manures, fertilisers and potting media.
+While this product is suitable for various types of garden soils, gardeners recommend against using it alongside manures, fertilizers and potting media.
 It is also recommended to use hydrated lime during winter, or right before digging.
 This product does not usually hinder young growth since it gradually creeps into effect over the winter.

 It is also important to properly assess the soil pH prior to applying hydrated lime, especially when working with perennial plants such as fruit trees, shrubs and lawns.
 Soils that display a higher clay content usually require a more potent application of hydrated lime.
 Unlike dolomitic or limestone lime, hydrated lime interacts more quickly with the soil.